Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 But, lets look at some simple code.

+Here's some TypeScript.

-Here's some TypeScript where we define and create an example struct with some initial data.
+We define and create an example struct with some initial data.

-We'll can call a function that modifies the example struct.
+We'll call a function that modifies the example struct.

 Then we'll call a function that modifies the string in that struct.